 “Using the similar data sources and methodologies by JAS Global Advisors and Interisle Consulting Group, perform updated case studies of the CORP, MAIL, HOME, and other strings.
 The study should highlight changes over time of the properties of DNS queries, and traffic alterations as a result of DNS evolution.”

 As a result of that research, several possibilities were identified as potential causes for name collisions.
 Actual causes, however, for TLD-level name collisions are contained in the NCAP Root Cause Analysis, identified as Study 2 Task 1.
 The Root Cause Analysis examines the documented name collision occurrences reported to ICANN as well as incidents found in Web search results.
-Per the Root Cause Analysis, the origins of name collisions were diverse, both in terms of the application involved and their root causes.
+Per the Root Cause Analysis, the origins of name collisions were diverse, both in terms of the application involved and their mechanisms.
 Multiple applications were involved, some that users interfaced with directly and others that were more process-driven.
 In terms of the domains used, they were found in both private and non-private namespace, using both fully-qualified and unqualified domain names (including unqualified names with single and those with multiple labels).

-Furthermore, the Root Cause Analysis found that the private use of DNS suffixes is widespread.
-It is clear from the data that the private use of DNS suffixes is not isolated.
-Private use of DNS suffixes is exhibited within over half of newly delegated TLDs, even though a few TLDs are responsible for more usage than others.
+Furthermore, the Root Cause Analysis found that the private use of TLDs is widespread.
+It is clear from the data that the private use of TLDs is not isolated.
+Private use of TLDs has been observed for over half of newly delegated TLDs (see the next section Negative Answers), even though a few TLDs are responsible for more usage than others.

 Negative Answers